-9.1 Derivatives may be used by the Company for Efficient Portfolio Management purposes only.
-Derivatives and forward transactions may be used for investment purposes on providing Shareholders with 60 days' notice.
-As a result, the NAV of the Company could potentially be more volatile, however, it is the Investment Manager's intention that the Company, owing to its portfolio composition or the portfolio management techniques used, will not have volatility over and above the general market volatility of the markets of their underlying investments.
+9.1 Except where the investment policy of a Sub-Fund permits otherwise, derivatives may be used by the Sub-Fund(s) for Efficient Portfolio Management purposes only.
+The NAV of the Sub-fund, which are permitted to use derivatives for investment purposes, could potentially be more volatile; however, it is the Investment Manager's intention that the Sub-Fund(s), owing to its portfolio composition or the portfolio management techniques used, will not have volatility over and above the general market volatility of the markets of their underlying investments.

-The use of derivatives for Efficient Portfolio Management is not intended to increase the risk profile of the Company.
-However to the extent that derivatives are used for investment purposes, the overall risk of loss to the Company may be increased.
+The use of derivatives for Efficient Portfolio Management is not intended to increase the risk profile of the Sub-Fund(s).
+However to the extent that derivatives are used for investment purposes, the overall risk of loss to the Sub-Fund(s) may be increased.
 Please also see "Risk Factors" above.

-- 9.2 The Company may make use of a variety of derivative instruments in accordance with the FCA Regulations. - 9.3 A transaction in derivatives or a forward transaction cannot be effected for the Company unless: - 9.3.1 it is a permitted derivatives and forward transaction (broadly a derivative must be effected on or under the rules of any eligible derivatives market and have underlying consisting of any or all of the following; transferable securities, approved money market instruments, deposits, permitted derivatives, permitted collective investment schemes, permitted financial indices, interest rates, foreign exchange rates, currencies); and - 9.4 it is covered as required by the FCA Regulations at COLL 5.3.3AR. - 9.5 The exposure to the underlying assets must not exceed the limits in the FCA Regulations for the class of underlying asset concerned. - 9.6 Where a transferable security or approved money market instrument embeds a derivative this must be taken into account for the purposes of complying with this Section. - 9.7 If the Company invests in an index-based derivative provided the relevant index falls within the FCA Regulations at COLL 5.6.23R the underlying constituents of the index do not have to be taken into account for the purposes of paragraphs 3 and 4 above, provided the ACD takes account of the requirements for a prudent spread of risk. - 9.8 A derivative or forward transaction which will or could lead to the delivery of property for the account of the Company may be entered into only if: - 9.8.1 that property can be held for the account of the Company; and - 9.8.2 the ACD, having taken reasonable care, determines that delivery of the property under the transaction will not occur or will not lead to a breach of the FCA Rules. - 10.
-Permitted Transactions (Derivatives and Forwards) - 10.1 A transaction in a derivative must: - 10.1.1 be in an Approved Derivative; or - 10.1.2 be an OTC derivative which complies with paragraph 10.5 - 10.2 In addition:
+- 9.2 The Sub-Fund(s) may make use of a variety of derivative instruments in accordance with the FCA Regulations. - 9.3 A transaction in derivatives or a forward transaction cannot be effected for the Sub-Fund(s) unless: - 9.3.1 it is a permitted derivatives and forward transaction (broadly a derivative must be effected on or under the rules of any eligible derivatives market and have underlying consisting of any or all of the following; transferable securities, approved money market instruments, deposits, permitted derivatives, permitted collective investment schemes, permitted financial indices, interest rates, foreign exchange rates, currencies); and

+- 9.3.2 it is covered as required by the FCA Regulations at COLL 5.3.3AR. - 9.4 The exposure to the underlying assets must not exceed the limits in the FCA Regulations for the class of underlying asset concerned. - 9.5 Where a transferable security or approved money market instrument embeds a derivative this must be taken into account for the purposes of complying with this Section. - 9.6 If a Sub-Fund invests in an index-based derivative provided the relevant index falls within the FCA Regulations at COLL 5.6.23R the underlying constituents of the index do not have to be taken into account for the purposes of paragraphs 3 and 4 above, provided the ACD takes account of the requirements for a prudent spread of risk. - 9.7 A derivative or forward transaction which will or could lead to the delivery of property for the account of the Sub-Fund may be entered into only if: - 9.7.1 that property can be held for the account of the Sub-Fund; and - 9.7.2 the ACD, having taken reasonable care, determines that delivery of the property under the transaction will not occur or will not lead to a breach of the FCA Rules. - 9.8 No agreement by or on behalf of a Sub-Fund to dispose of property or rights (except for a deposit) may be made unless: - 9.8.1 the obligation to make the disposal and any other similar obligation could immediately be honoured by the Sub-Fund by delivery of property or the assignment of rights; and - 9.8.2 the property and rights at Clause 8.8.1 are owned by the Sub-Fund at the time of the agreement.